rajariandhana/cool-yeah-thesis/foreword.md

 # Foreword

-The author would like to thank everyone who supports the author.
-The full list of people can be viewed on his website [ralfazza.com](https://ralfazza.com/cool-yeah-thesis/foreword).
+The author would like to thank everyone who supports the author which can be viewed on his website [ralfazza.com/cool-yeah-thesis/foreword](https://ralfazza.com/cool-yeah-thesis/foreword).

 [IDEA]
 - create ralfazza.com/cool-yeah-thesis/foreword